flopesdematos/beautiful-jekyll/cv.md

 published: true
 ---
 ## **Fábio L. Matos**
-_PhD Student_
+_Researcher_
-University of Aveiro @ Department of Biologia & CESAM
+University of Aveiro @ Department of Environment and Planning & CESAM
 fmatos@ua.pt

 ### **Education**

-2014/present - Phd Student in Biology and Ecology of Global Change
+2014/2018 - PhD in Biology and Ecology of Global Change

 2008/2010 - MSc in Ecology, Biodiversity and Ecosystems Management